 She didn’t require me to like interject.

 “I mean, there must be some vintage stuff you can throw into this piece, some nostalgia.
 Was it all bunting, orange quarters and like sack races?
-What were those weird races you did with your legs tied together?
+What was that totally weird race-thing you did with your legs tied together?
+Again no interjection required.
 Let’s compare it to today’s sports day – is it a more sterile affair…I mean, like, do they like even have the mum’s race anymore?”

 Ahhh the mum’s race……………….